neoforged/Documentation/docs/misc/config.md

+---
+description: This article explains NeoForge's built-in configuration system, using the Nightconfig library and the TOML language.
+sidebar_position: 1
+---
 # Configuration

 Configurations define settings and consumer preferences that can be applied to a mod instance.
 NeoForge uses a configuration system using [TOML][toml] files and read with [NightConfig][nightconfig].